Wave-Play/stashy/README.md

 **Storage API for Node, React Native, and the browser**

-Flexible and common storage API shared across environments.
-Stashy uses the best storage backend available for each environment.
+Flexible storage API shared across environments. <br/>Stashy uses the best storage backend for each environment.

 </div>